Toward a Dichotomy for Approximation of $H$-coloring: Approximation for Digraphs with a min-ordering

-Note that $P_v > 0$ because of constraints \ref{C9} and \ref{C10}.
+Note that $P_v > 0$ because one among the constraints \ref{C10} and \ref{C11} holds.
 Then $a_{t_q}$ is selected if $\sum\limits_{ p=1}^{ q} P_{v,{t_p}} < Y \leq \sum\limits_{ p=1}^{ q+1} P_{v,{t_p}}$.
 Thus a concrete $a_t$ is selected with probability $P_{v,t}$, which is proportional to the difference of the fractional values $v_t-v_{t+1}$.
 When the selected vertex is $a_t$, we shift the image of the vertex $v$ from $a_j$ to $a_t$, and set $v'_r=1$ if $r\leq t$, else set $v'_r=0$.
-Note that $a_t$ is before $a_j$ in the min-ordering.
+Note that $a_t$ is before $a_j$ in the min-ordering\footnote{The images are always shifted towards smaller elements.}.
 Now we might need to shift images of the neighbors of $v$.
 In this case, repeat the shifting procedure for neighbors of $v$.
+Let $z$ be an out-neighbor of $v$ and the case with $z$ being an in-neighbor of $v$ is handled similarly.
+First suppose $a_jf(z)$ is an arc of $H$.
+If $a_t$ has an out-neighbor after $f(z)$ then by min-ordering property $a_tf(z)$ is an arc of $H$ and hence, the image of $z$ does not need to be changed.
+If $a_t$ has no out-neighbor after $f(z)$ in $L(z)$, then all the out-neighbors of $a_t$ are before $f(z)$ and an out-neighbor of $a_t$ in $L(z)$ is selected according to random variable $Y$ as explained above.
+Moreover, constraints \ref{C12} ensures that $P_z> 0$.
+If $a_jf(z)$ is not an arc of $H$, then $a_jf(z)$ is an arc of $H'$.
+Now, we change the image of $z$ from $f(z)$ by selecting a vertex in $L(z)$ that is an out-neighbor of $a_t$ in $L(z)$ according to random variable $Y$.
+Again in this case, constraints \ref{C10} or \ref{C11} ensure that $P_z >0$.

-This processes continues in a Breadth-first search (BFS) like manner, until no more shift is required (see Figure \ref{shift-pic} for an illustration).
+This processes continues in a Breadth-first search (BFS) like manner, until no more shift is required.
+See Figure \ref{shift-pic} for an illustration and Example~\ref{Example:alg-min} for detailed explanation.
+Note that a vertex might be visited multiple times in procedure shift while a pair $(v, a_i) \in V (D) \times V (H)$ is considered at most one time.

+\begin{example}[Examples for Algorithm~\ref{alg:app-MinHom}] Here, we provide detailed explanation on the examples given in Figure~\ref{shift-pic}.
+In the right example, the target digraph is $H_1$ and the input is $D_1$.
+The right digraphs ($D_1,H_1$) both can be viewed as bipartite graphs and $1,2,3,4,5,6,7$ is a min-ordering of $H$.
+When $x$ is mapped to $3$ and $w$ is mapped to $6$ then the algorithm should shift the image of $w$ from $6$ to $5$ and since $35$ is an arc there is no need to shift the image of $y$.
+In the left example, the target digraph is $H$ and the input is $D$.
+In $H$, $1,2,3,4,5,6,7,8$ is a min-ordering and $24$ is a missing arc.
+Suppose $x$ is mapped to $2$, $y$ to $4$, $w$ to $7$, $z$ to $8$, $u$ to $5$ and $v$ to $2$.
+Then we should shift the image of $y$ to $3$ and then $w$ to $6$ and $z$ to $6$ and then $u$ to $3$ and $v$ to one of the $1,2$. \end{example}